 This programme is a blended format of face to face and remote learning.
 For the face to face learning, students will study on the Lincoln College Campus.
 Part-time, two-years.
-Course contact hours are to be confirmed.
+Course contact hours: Mondays 5pm-8pm.
+Start date: 8 January 2024.

-Whilst the sessions delivered at College will typically fall between Monday and Friday from 9am – 5pm, it is expected that students will complete online study, in addition to the independent study, outside of these times.
+Whilst sessions are delivered at College, it is expected that students will complete online study, in addition to the independent study, outside of these times.

 Students should also make themselves available to complete work experience hours outside of these times.
 Many of the opportunities offered through the college will require commitment during evenings and weekends.